MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ### forward declarations and definitions in namespace std

-The C++ standard doesn't allow a user to add forward declarations or definitions into namespace std.
-Adding declarations or definitions to namespace std or to a namespace within namespace std now results in undefined behavior.
+The C++ standard doesn't allow a user to add forward declarations or definitions into namespace `std`.
+Adding declarations or definitions to namespace `std` or to a namespace within namespace std now results in undefined behavior.

 At some time in the future, Microsoft will move the location where some STL types are defined.
-When this happens, it will break existing code that adds forward declarations to namespace std.
+When this happens, it will break existing code that adds forward declarations to namespace `std`.
 A new warning, C4643, helps identify such source issues.
 The warning is enabled in **/default** mode and is off by default.
 It will impact programs that are compiled with **/Wall** or **/WX**.

 The following code now raises C4643: *Forward declaring 'vector' in namespace std is not permitted by the C++ Standard*.